open-component-model/ocm-spec/doc/specification/elements/README.md

 - an optional creation timestamp (RFC3339) rounded to seconds.
 - a set of [Labels](#labels) to assign arbitrary kinds of information to the component version, which is not formally defined by the Open Component Model
+- information about the [provider](#provider-information) of the component (version).
 - an optional set of [Sources](#sources), that were used to generate the [Resources](#resources) provided by the component version
 - a set of [Resources](#resources) provided with this component version
 - an optional set of [References](#aggregation) included component versions
 - an optional set of [Signatures](#signatures) provided by some authority to confirm some state or origin of the component version

+### Provider Information

+The only information snippet defined by the model for a provider is its identity stored in a simple string name field.

+Additional information can be stored as formalized [labels](#labels) attached to the provider field.

 ### Composing the Artifact Set